Quansight-Labs/ndindex/docs/indexing-guide/multidimensional-indices.md

 It would appear that this limits the ability to arbitrarily shuffle elements of `a` using integer indexing.
-For instance, suppose we wanted to create the array `[105, 100]` from the above `a`.
+For instance, suppose we wanted to create the array `[105, 100]` from the above 2-D `a`.
 Based on the above examples, it might not seem possible.
 The elements `105` and `100` are not in the same row or column of `a`.
 However, this is doable by providing multiple integer array indices.

 (multiple-integer-arrays)=
-When multiple integer array indices are provided, the elements of each index are correspondingly selected for that axis.
+> **When multiple integer array indices are provided, the elements of each
+> index are selected correspondingly for that axis.**

 It's perhaps most illustrative to show this as an example.
 Given the above `a`, we can produce the array `[105, 100]` using.